 An original member of the CAM (Contemporary Arts Museum) choreographers in Houston,

 (of The Piano fame) to create an original score to accompany his second work for Houston Ballet, Basic Black (1985).

-He has also created a considerable number of sound collages from sampled materials that form
+Farrell has also created a considerable number of sound collages from sampled materials that form

-the basis of group or solo works most notably Tell Tale Hearts (1984) and Stigmata (1989).
+the basis of group or solo works most notably Freeforall (1972), Tell Tale Hearts (1984) and Stigmata (1989).

 A former athlete and actor, Farrell taught modern dance for over 30 years at his own studio and for other

 companies and institutions both in the US and abroad.
 He also taught Pilates based conditioning for 9 years at the Physical Conditioning Centre in Houston directed by

 Elizabeth Jones Boswell.
 In 1994 he was selected by the United States Information Agency/Arts America to teach, choreograph and perform in Kiev, Ukraine as a Cultural Specialist

 opening doors for better relations between that country and the U.S. In 1991 Global Enterprises chose him to introduce modern dance to SKD, a 90 year old performing company in Tokyo, Japan.
 He

 toured extensively as a soloist and has presented work in New York (at The Cubiculo, Dance Theatre Workshop and other venues) and other parts of the U S. and abroad.